DISPATCH -- Decentralized Informed Spatial Planning and Assignment of Tasks for Cooperative Heterogeneous Agents: Introduction

 \section{Introduction}

 Teams of autonomous agents are increasingly deployed to tackle missions where tasks are spread across space and subject to strict resource constraints.
-Such domains include disaster response (e.g., search and rescue)~\cite{Bhute2024ImplementingSR,chin2024drone}, swarm environmental monitoring~\cite{survey_coop2025,neurofleets2024}, and planetary exploration~\cite{planetary2023}.
+Such domains include disaster response (e.g., search and rescue)~\cite{Bhute2024ImplementingSR}, swarm environmental monitoring~\cite{survey_coop2025,neurofleets2024}, and planetary exploration~\cite{planetary2023}.
 In these applications, agents must navigate through complex environments and perform service operations at designated sites.
 Tasks often require \textit{diverse capabilities or skill levels}—for instance, transport, delicate manipulation, or specialized inspection—making assignment both a problem of navigation and matching heterogeneous agents to compatible service demands.
 These challenges are further compounded by travel and service costs, limited energy resources, and environmental uncertainty~\cite{zhang2025distributed}.
-This motivates the need for principled and adaptive approaches to multi-agent task allocation.

 A key challenge in multi-agent task allocation is balancing efficiency with fairness across tasks.
-Prior approaches in robotics and multi-agent planning—such as combinatorial auctions and deep MARL frameworks—typically aim to maximize collective performance~\cite{framework_simultaneous2023}.
-However, methods that solely optimize overall system efficiency often create inequities: some tasks are completed quickly and matched to highly capable agents, while others face long delays or poor matches~\cite{wong2023deepmultiagent,reuel2024fairness}.
+Prior approaches in robotics and multi-agent planning aim to maximize collective performance~\cite{framework_simultaneous2023}.
+However, methods that solely optimize overall system efficiency often create inequities: some tasks are completed quickly and matched to highly capable agents, while others face long delays or poor matches.
+Chin et al. \cite{chin2024drone} studied drone-base placement for post-disaster search and rescue and show that purely efficiency-driven deployment can create substantial inequities in access across affected regions.
 In mission-critical or human-facing domains, such disparities can undermine reliability and erode trust in autonomous systems.
-This gap is especially pronounced in spatial, dynamic, and online settings, where tasks differ in urgency, workload, and compatibility with agents.
+Imposing fairness constraints can reduce system efficiency, highlighting the fundamental fairness–efficiency trade-off in multi-agent decision-making~\cite{ranjan2025fairness}.
+This is especially pronounced in spatial, dynamic, and online settings, where tasks differ in urgency, workload, and compatibility with agents.

-To address these fairness limitations, \textit{classical economic models} offer a complementary perspective grounded in equilibrium theory.
-Competitive equilibria and Eisenberg--Gale (EG) programs provide principled mechanisms that balance efficiency and fairness by guaranteeing Pareto-optimal and envy-free outcomes under weighted budgets~\cite{chaudhury2024chores,budish2011coursealloc}.
-However, these formulations traditionally assume centralized and static settings, and rarely account for embodied agents navigating dynamic, partially observable environments.